karlronsaria/PsQuickform/readme.md

 ![2022_03_10_023018](/res/2022_03_10_023018.png)

+##### Enum

-- Enum: One of a set of accepted string values, represented by a RadioBox (a GroupBox containing sequence of mutually exclusive Radio buttons).
+One of a set of accepted string values, represented by a RadioBox (a GroupBox containing sequence of mutually exclusive Radio buttons).
 When procuring parameters from a PowerShell cmdlet or function, enumerated types or string parameters with the `ValidateSet` attribute added are handled using Enums.

 JSON Ex:
 ```json